-Let's say you pay 36 cents per kWh, as I do in Adelaide, and your solar power system generates one kWh to offset that.
+Let's say you pay 36 cents per kWh, and your solar power system generates one kWh to offset that.
 You've just saved 36 cents.

 But what if your system generates a kWh when your home does not need it?
 It's sent to the grid, and your retailer pays you a feed-in tariff.